 |

-The second step is to use "shapes-canvas-lang.scm" in the
+The second step is to use "shapes-canvas-lang.scm"

 language position of a module, which is actually an import that